matthewstokeley/js-language/README.md

 ### credits
 the statistical methods are from
-a NLP class provided by Stanford.
+a NLP class provided by Columbia / Coursera.

 ### current modules
 - ngram maximum probability